otonomee/spotify-listening-history/README.md

-# Spotify Listening History Archiver
+# Spotify Time Capsule

 Automatically archives your Spotify listening history, creating a comprehensive playlist of every song you've played.
-It's like a personal time capsule, preserving a detailed record of the music you've enjoyed over time.
+It's like a digital memory box for your musical journey, preserving a detailed record of your soundtrack through life.

 ## Why Use It?